onlydustxyz/starklings/README.md

 ## Get started

 To add your ship, compile it and deploy it

 ```bash
 nile compile
 nile deploy <my-ship-contract>
 ```

 Then, add the ship to the game's space

 ```bash
 nile invoke <space-contract-address> add_ship <x> <y> <ship-contract-address>
 ```

 Finally, call `next_turn` to let the game computes the next turn

 ```bash
 nile invoke <space-contract-address> next_turn
 ```

+## Testing

+Coding your ship logic can be tricky, we suggest you use tests to check your code.

+You can get inspiration from the [static ship tests](https://github.com/onlydustxyz/starknet-onboarding/blob/main/tests/test_space.py#L188) and run this specific test with `pytest tests -k "test_next_turn_with_ship"`.